nfdi-de/chem-dcat-ap/CONTRIBUTING.md

     - Never work on the main branch, always work on an issue/feature branch
     - Core developers can work on branches off origin rather than forks
     - Always create a PR on a branch to maximize transparency of what you are doing
-    - PRs should be reviewed and merged in a timely fashion by the dcat-4C-ap technical leads
+    - PRs should be reviewed and merged in a timely fashion by the chem-dcat-ap technical leads
     - PRs that do not pass GitHub actions should never be merged
     - In the case of git conflicts, the contributor should try and resolve the conflict
     - If a PR fails a GitHub action check, the contributor should try and resolve the issue in a timely fashion